 Our spring 2003 concert was entitled “Music of the Royals”.
 It was a celebration of the 50th anniversary of the Coronation of Queen Elizabeth II, directed by Kevin and accompanied by Jimmy Mayhew on the piano and Jill Renault on the organ.
 New technology was involved in our Christmas 2003 concert at Wesley United Church: the audience enjoyed video footage of choir members’ Christmas memories and photos while the Choir presented “Our Christmas Gift to You”!
 The concert was directed by Kevin, accompanied by Darlene (TerMarsch) Millar and featured a few duets by Kevin and Patricia Charette.
-The audience was invited to join us in the church hall afterwards for refreshments – a old tradition revived!
+The audience was invited to join us in the church hall afterwards for refreshments – an old tradition revived!

-We performed Brahms’s Requiem, in English, in our “Music for Good Friday” concert on April 9, 2004 at St. John’s Lutheran Church, Pembroke.
+We performed the Brahms Requiem, in English, in our “Music for Good Friday” concert on April 9, 2004 at St. John’s Lutheran Church, Pembroke.
 We were joined by soloists Stella Callighen and Sean Keels and a full orchestra.
 Rosemarie Gilbert was our rehearsal accompanist.
 For Christmas 2004, we presented “A Christmas Gloria” with the Christ Lutheran Church Handbell Choir.
 The concert featured Vivaldi’s Gloria with choir member soloists.
 The Choir was accompanied by Darlene (TerMarsch) Millar (piano), Doreen Korcok (organ), along with violinists.
 For “Broadway Melodies 2005”, the Choir broke from the traditional concert dress of white blouses for the ladies; they were decked out in colourful blouses.
 The audience participated in a special treat – a “Sound of Music” sing-along.
-We hosted our first Sing-Along Messiah for Christmas 2005, followed they next day by a full performance with orchestra.
+We hosted our first Sing-Along Messiah for Christmas 2005, followed the next day by a full performance with orchestra.
 The concert featured choir member soloists as well as bass Phillip Schaus.

 Kevin took us back to Africa for our Spring 2006 “African Safari” performance, again featuring the African Mass, accompanied by Darlene (TerMarsch) Millar and Jimmy Mayhew.
 The fall of 2006 was especially busy for the Choir, as we participated in the Pembroke Kiwanis Club’s benefit concert, “The Last Night of the Proms”, with the Maple Leaf Band to celebrate Queen Elizabeth’s 80th birthday, as well as our Christmas concert.
 “Your All-Request Christmas Favourites” concert featured numbers submitted by the Choir members.

 On Good Friday 2007, we returned to a major work, Mendelssohn’s Elijah, which the Choir had last performed in 1961!
 Baritone Michael Meraw sang the part of Elijah, and the other soloists were choir members.
 The concert also featured orchestra, an Octet choir and the alto quartet.
 In the fall of 2007, we also prepared for two performances.
-On Remembrance Day, which fell on a Sunday, we presented “Salute to Remembrance Day with Us”, featuring Faure’s Requiem, In Flanders Fields and a violin solo by Kirsten Waymann.
+On Remembrance Day, which fell on a Sunday, we presented “Salute to Remembrance Day with Us”, featuring the Fauré Requiem, In Flanders Fields, and a violin solo by Kirsten Waymann.
 Soloists were soprano Rena Detlefsen and baritone Kevin Nieman.
 This was soon followed by “A Classic Christmas Celebration” which featured choir member soloists.

 In 2008, the choir reached its 50th Anniversary.
-We celebrated over the next two years, because the while the choir was commissioned in January 1958 for Pembroke’s Centennial celebrations, the Pembroke Community Choir Committee first met in March 1959.
+We celebrated over the next two years, because while the choir was commissioned in January 1958 for Pembroke’s Centennial celebrations, the Pembroke Community Choir Committee first met in March 1959.
 The celebration began in Spring 2008 with Handel’s Judas Maccabaeus, which was performed with an orchestra and featured soloists Jeremy Carver-James and David Lafleur.

 Our Concert Chair Extraordinaire, Bentley Horne, was honoured by the community with a 2008 Volunteer Service Award for his years of dedicated service to the Choir.
 The award was presented to Bentley by Renfrew County MPP John Yakabuski during a ceremony on June 4, 2008.
 Bentley’s wife Nancy, Choir Director Kevin Nieman and Choir President Janet Pearson were there to cheer him on.